tanisecarvalho/pizza-book-club/README.md

   - From the branch section drop-down menu, select main, right on the side select /root.
   - Once the the branch menus have been selected, github will create the page.
 It might take a few minutes.
 Once it is done a link will show up on the top of the page.

-The live link can be found here - https://tanisecarvalho.github.io/pizza-book-club/
+The live link can be found here - [Everything is Better with Pizza Book Club](https://tanisecarvalho.github.io/pizza-book-club/)

 ### Clone/Forking
 - To fork this site go to its GitHub repository https://github.com/tanisecarvalho/pizza-book-club